Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/firefox-about-uri-schema.md

     - Firefox
 ---

-The “about:” URI schema has been around since the days of Netscape, but there is more to it than the common “about:blank” reference for an empty page.
+The "about:" URI schema has been around since the days of Netscape, but there is more to it than the common "about:blank" reference for an empty page.
 Some of these options give you an advanced view over Firefox and its cache – and others a just a bit of entertainment.

 Here is a list of some common examples, all of these work in Firefox (tested in Firefox 3.6.3).